Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Breaking-Changes.md

 **Symptom:** Custom navbar/homepage not appearing.

 **Solution:** Template system removed.
-Use in-app settings or custom CSS instead.
+Use static file overrides and the available UI settings instead.

 ---